 \$6.95.
-Order from Greenleaf Press.
-One of the First Book series; a 64page, simple explanation of the war and its stages.
+Order from any bookstore.
+One of the First Book series; a 64-page, simple explanation of the war and its stages.

 McPherson, James M. Fields of Fury: The American Civil War.
 New York: Atheneum Books, 2002.

 \$22.95.
 Order from any bookstore.
 This history of the Civil War, heavily illustrated and full of maps, charts, and contemporary photographs and posters, was written by a Pulitzer Prize-winning historian for middle-grade readers.
 Highly recommended.